epmarie/flask_example_app/webapp_flask.md

     </body>
 </html>'''
 ```
 This approach takes constant editing and isn't very user-friendly.
 Thankfully, Jinja2, a templating tool, links with Flask.
 This will allow us to create __templates__ for our pages so that they can update easily.
-We'll start by making a folder for our templates and creating our index template - make sure you're in the `my_app` directory first.
+We'll start by making a folder for our templates and creating our home and workshop templates - make sure you're in the `my_app` directory first.
 ```
 $ mkdir app/templates
 $ cd app/templates
-$ touch research.html
+$ touch home.html workshop.html
 ```
 Templates allow us to write HTML and use specific placeholders for certain data.
 Then, when our template is __rendered__, we pass in the data we want to use and it's automatically formatted exactly how we planned.
-Place the following code in `research.html`:
+Place the following code in `workshop.html`:
 ```
 <html>
     <head>
-        <title>{{ title }} - My App </title>
+        <title>{{ data.title }} - My App </title>
     </head>
     <body>
-        <h1>{{ heading }}</h1>
+        <h1>{{ data.heading }}</h1>
         <ul>
-        {% for pub in pubs %}
+        {% for pub in data.pubs %}
-            <li>{{pub}}</li>
+            <li><a href=pub.link>{{ pub.title }}</a></li>
         {% endfor %}
         </ul>
     </body>